websiteasks/website-asks-blog/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Al Shariar Apon
-tagline: Graphic Designer
+tagline: Digital Marketing Practitioner
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/al-shariar-apon.png
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+This is Al, a simple and friendly tech-guy having with 5+ Years of experience in WordPress and 4+ Years in Technical & Local SEO.
+As well as creative aspects including Basic Graphics Design.
+I'll make you happy, trust me.
+Why?
+Because I'll work for your success only!